Mwajiduddin/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <h2 align="center">Utilizing SSH protocol</h2>

 We can access Ubuntu VM from the Windows VM by the Powershell command line using SSH.
-In Wireshark, filter the traffic by typing in "ssh" in the top bar and click the green fin icon to refresh.
+In Wireshark, filter the traffic by typing in "ssh" in the top bar and clicking on the green fin icon to refresh.
 Then in Powershell, type  in "ssh (Ubuntu VM username)@(private IP address)" and hit Enter.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/b23.png" />
 </p>

 You will receive a prompt if you want to continue so type "yes."
 Then you will need to enter the password that you made for your Ubuntu VM under "Administrator account" and when you type in your password you'll notice that there's no visible text appearing, there is nothing wrong with Powershell you just need to type it in correctly.
-After you've type in your password and hit Enter, you successfully logged in Ubuntu's VM marked by green text virtual machine name.
+Hit Enter after you've typed your password, you successfully logged in Ubuntu's VM marked by green text virtual machine name.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/b24.png" />